PhunkMaster/pygrocytoo/README.md

 ## Development testing

 You need tox and Python 3.13 to run the tests.
-Navigate to the root dir of `pygrocy2` and execute `tox` to run the tests.
+Navigate to the root dir of `pygrocytoo` and execute `tox` to run the tests.